Dowell-Lab/bidir_gene_pairs/README.md

 # bidir_gene_pairs
-Bidirectional transcript and gene pairs derived from nascent RNA data
+Bidirectional transcript and gene pairs derived from nascent RNA data:

+## Requirements

+- parallel
+- optparse version 1.7.3
+- data.table version 1.14.2
+- tidyr version 1.2.1
+- dplyr version 1.0.10
+- WGCNA version 1.70-3

+## Running in the command line

 See `test` folder to see example input and output.

-Scripts:

-- `bidir_gene_correlations_allsamples.R`
+### `bidir_gene_correlations_allsamples.R`

 Calculated correlations beatween gene and bidirectional transcription using all samples.